 Music is medicine.
 It can be used to heal.
 It can also be used to poison.
 There are many negative influences in mainstream media, including materialism, alcohol and drug abuse, promiscuity, and violence, among others.
 This workshop teaches the importance of becoming media literate in order to make educated and positive decisions.

-Shibastik hopes that people who participate in the Native Class workshop will find strength in knowing the truth, and a deeper appreciation for what it is to be First Nations.
+Shibastik hopes that people who participate in the Native Class workshop will develop an even deeper appreciation for what it is to be First Nations.

 The original mobile studio song/video production workshop for Native youth and young adults.
 Participants will create a 100% original song with Shibastik's help and guidance.
 They will learn how to make a beat using a drum machine, how to structure a song, as well as lyrical techniques and writing skills.
 They will also experience the recording process and be given the opportunity to get on the microphone and speak their truth.
 Finally, participants will learn how to mix and master their work to create a final product that is all their own.
 This workshop is THERAPY as well as educational and fun!
 Instruments of any kind are always welcome.
 Drums, rattles, flutes and traditional vocals always encouraged!